Einstein stated his second postulate as (see here):

 (RTLP) The average round-trip speed of any light-signal propagated (in vacuo) in a closed path is equal to a constant c in all inertial frames of reference.
 [Special Relativity Without One-way Velocity Assumptions, Part II, John A. Winnie, p.221]

-This is the most that can be empirically verified.
-We may then adopt one of the following conventions, as convenient:
+The “average” is more precisely stated as the harmonic mean round-trip speed.
+This principle states what is the most that can be empirically verified.
+We may then adopt either of the following conventions, as convenient:

-(B) To an observer at rest relative to the source of light the speed of light in a vacuum has the nominal speed c.
+(B) To an observer at rest relative to the source of light the one-way speed of light in vacuo moves with nominal speed c.

-(A) Since the harmonic mean speed of light is c, the speeds of the other legs of light travel are at least c/2 such that the mean speed equals c.
-In this way, the Galilean transformation is preserved for the final leg.
-And interchanging length and duration leads to an alternate version of the Galilean transformation.
+(A) A leg of light travel could take no time if the speeds of the other legs are such that the harmonic mean speed equals c.
+In this way, the Galilean transformation of length is preserved for the reception leg, which is the one observed.
+Interchanging length and duration leads to the Galilean transformation of duration.

 This accords with common ways of speaking.
 Even astronomers speak of where a star is now, rather than pedantically keep saying where it was so many years ago.
 Physical theory should be in accord with observation of the physical world as much as possible.
 This is an example of how amateur scientists can help re-integrate science and common life.